-Forest Heath District Council

-(This report is a key decision.
-This report has been subject to appropriate notice of publication under the Council's Access to Information Rules)

-Report of the Cabinet Member for Resources, Governance and Performance

-CABINET

-2 OCTOBER 2012

-CAB12/033

-SINGLE PAY AND REWARD STRATEGY (Key Decision Reference: OCT12/04)
+D128

+Cabinet 12 September 2012

+New Single Pay and Reward Strategy (Sept 12/08)

-Summary and reasons for recommendation(s)
+1. Summary and Reasons for Recommendations

-This report informs Members of the process to move to a Single Pay and Reward Strategy across both Forest Heath District Council (FHDC) and St Edmundsbury Borough Council (SEBC) for all staff.
-This includes the process to renegotiate a collective agreement with Unison to cover all staff across both workplaces other than senior management.

-It also informs Members of the salary levels for the new senior management posts which have been evaluated using a national Job Evaluation (JE) scheme developed nationally for senior management roles.

-It seeks delegated authority to take the steps required to achieve a collective agreement with Unison, the recognised trade union, on the pay and terms and conditions for posts below senior management level, which will complete the outstanding pay review.

-Following this Cabinet meeting, the report will go onto Council on 17 October 2012 .This same report will be considered by St Edmundsbury Borough Council's Cabinet on 12 September 2012 and their Council on 27 September 2012.
-This is because:-

-- (a) it was a condition of the shared services programme agreement between both Councils that proposals should be the reported back to full Councils, as appropriate; and - (b) under the Localism Act 2011, the Pay Policy Statement is required to be adopted by full Council on an annual basis.
+- 1.1 This report informs Members of the process to move to a Single Pay and Reward Strategy across both Forest Heath District Council (FHDC) and St Edmundsbury Borough Council (SEBC) for all staff.
+This includes the process to renegotiate a collective agreement with Unison to cover all staff across both workplaces other than senior management. - 1.2 It also informs Members of the salary levels for the new senior management posts which have been evaluated using a national Job Evaluation (JE) scheme developed nationally for senior management roles. - 1.3 It seeks delegated authority to take the steps required to achieve a collective agreement with Unison, the recognised trade union, on the pay and terms and conditions for posts below senior management level, which will complete the outstanding pay review. - 1.4 This report will be considered by SEBC's full Council on 27 September 2012.
+A similar report will be presented to FHDC's Cabinet on 2 October 2012 and its full Council on 17 October 2012.
+This is because:- - (a) it was a condition of the shared services programme agreement between both Councils that proposals should be the reported back to full Councils, as appropriate; and - (b) under the Localism Act 2011, the Pay Policy Statement is required to be adopted by full Council on an annual basis.
 It is therefore, proposed that this key development be reported to each Council.

-Recommendation(s)
+2. Recommendations

-It is recommended that:-
+2.1 It is RECOMMENDED that:-

-1. The Joint Chief Executive be given Delegated Authority, in consultation with the Portfolio Holders for Resources, Governance and Performance, Forest Heath District Council (FHDC) and Performance and Resources, St Edmundsbury Borough Council (SEBC), to enter into negotiations with Unison on the Councils' preferred single payline model outlined in Paragraph 10. of this report, to reach a collective agreement within the agreed criteria outlined in Paragraph 7. of this report, and subject to the 7 year projected costs being within the existing combined pay budget;
+- (1) the Joint Chief Executive be given delegated authority, in consultation with the Portfolio Holders for Performance and Resources (SEBC) and Resources, Governance and Performance (FHDC) to enter into negotiations with Unison on the Councils' preferred single payline model outlined in Section 4.7 of Report D128, to reach a collective agreement within the agreed criteria outlined in Section 4.5 of Report D128, and subject to the 7 year projected costs being within the existing combined pay budget; - (2) Council be asked to note the progress on moving to a Single Pay and Reward Strategy across the St Edmundsbury Borough Council (SEBC) and Forest Heath District Council (FHDC) partnership; and

-- 2. Council be asked to note the progress on moving to a Single Pay and Reward Strategy across the St Edmundsbury Borough Council (SEBC) and Forest Heath District Council (FHDC) partnership; and - 3.
-Any agreed Joint Pay and Reward Policy emanating from the delegations detailed in 1. above, will be reported to each Council for adoption by 31 March 2013, as outlined in Paragraph 12 of this report.
+(3) any agreed Joint Pay and Reward Policy emanating from the delegations detailed in (2) above, will be reported to each Council for adoption by 31 March 2013, as outlined in Section 4.9 of Report D128.